ccy7701/pf-visualiser/docs/spec-coh-projection.md

 SOCSO L24 is optional at scenario level through `employment.socso_l24_enabled`.
 It is deducted only when enabled and the projection month is June 2026 or later.
 Projection months before June 2026 always expose `socso_l24` as `0`, regardless of the option.

+The checkbox and normalized payload default to `false` when the field is absent, including for older saved scenarios.

 EIS Act 800 bracket fields:

 * `employee`: employee EIS contribution, exposed in projection rows as `eis`